View

 Service core values

-We are selecting six key competitors that are popular and operate at the intersection of two markets.
+After workshop, according to the hypotheses we got, we are selecting six key competitors that are popular and operate at the intersection of two markets.
 We will analyse their business models (including customer segmentation, USP, business model, and costs) and then evaluate them based on eight criteria: entertainment value, professionalism, learning opportunities, hybrid features, price, efficiency, personalisation, and social interaction.

 Through this analysis, we will define the core values of our service.